 - Use of 20 percent regional processed and manufactured materials.

 - 75 percent of construction waste management is being diverted from disposal.

 - Improved ventilation of the space provides exceptional indoor air quality.
 The use of the ventilation heat recovery system allows for improved ventilation without increasing energy use.

 - Lighting and heating system Control.
 During building occupancy, full time occupants have this ability to control lighting and heating system to determine their own comfort.

 - A green cleaning program will be used for the maintenance and operations of the building.

-The building and the sustainability strategies will be used to educate the public and UW-Fox Valley students, about the value of building eco-effective solutions.
+The building and the sustainability strategies will be used to educate the public and Fox Cities campus students, about the value of building eco-effective solutions.